 For now, I’ve set up a page for Open Wound, but consider it a preview.
 The cover is a placeholder and may be subject to change, but hopefully not much (I’m a little in love with it).
 You can find a trailer on the page as well as a summary and content warnings.

 Here’s an exclusive peek at the first chapter of Open Wound:

-Was it merely sleep, or finally the death I craved?
+Was it merely sleep, or was it the death I craved?

-I walked forward, not sure what to expect.
-I was certain I wasn’t dead because my heart beat as it always had, and I breathed normally despite the heavy atmosphere.
-It was as if an invisible force had compressed everything to exist in a way that was just necessary.
+I walked forward with uncertainty.
+I knew I wasn’t dead because my heart beat as it always had, and I breathed normally despite the heavy atmosphere.
+It was as if everything had been compressed to exist in a way that was just necessary.
 Nothing more and nothing less.

 A warped whisper circled my head and I stopped.
 Searching the darkness brought no answers, and I stepped in whatever direction I’d been facing.
 It was then that I saw it with its dull lamplight that barely illuminated its black robe.
 It seemed to bleed into the darkness as it crept closer, the ticking coming with it.
 I shivered.
 The temperature grew colder with every step of the figure until it came close enough for me to make out its ancient and damaged skull of a head.

 I had rarely felt fear like that before.
 With the figure’s bony face settling mere inches from my own, the dark recesses in the skull’s eye sockets appeared to have no end.
-It was as if the thing was made of the void itself, and the void existed as the being did — in tandem but never apart.
+It was as if the thing was made of the void itself, and the two existed in tandem — together and never without the other.